Chiyonofuji Mitsugu: Retirement from the ring

 In September 1989 while Chiyonofuji was still active, the Japan Sumo Association decided to proffer the special status of ichidai-toshiyori (one-generation sumo-elder using his ring name as his elder name) to him, but he declined it because he intended to inherit another elder name.
 Following his retirement from the ring in May 1991, Chiyonofuji inherited the elder name of Jinmaku; then in 1992 he purchased the Kokonoe stable from Kitanofuji and the two exchanged their elder names (Jinmaku and Kokonoe).
 The purchase price of the stable was reported as being around 50 million yen, below the market rate for a stable.
 Under his leadership, the stable produced several top wrestlers including former ōzeki Chiyotaikai, former komusubi Chiyotenzan and former maegashira Chiyohakuhō.
-As of March 2016, Kokonoe stable is one of the most successful stables in sumo in terms of quantity of sekitori, with four men (Chiyotairyū, Chiyomaru, Chiyonokuni, and Chiyootori) in the top division and two (Chiyoshoma and Chiyonoō) in jūryō.
+At the time of his death in 2016, Kokonoe stable was one of the most successful stables in sumo in terms of quantity of sekitori, with four men (Chiyotairyū, Chiyomaru, Chiyonokuni, and Chiyootori) in the top division and two (Chiyoshoma and Chiyonoō) in jūryō.

 He also served for some years as a ringside judge.

 In February 2008, he joined the board of directors of the Japan Sumo Association, where he was responsible for organising the regional tours or jungyō, but he had to resign in April 2011 after his wrestler Chiyohakuhō admitted involvement in match-fixing and retired from sumo.
 He returned in the January 2012 elections as the Operations director (the second most senior position in the Association's hierarchy), but was unseated two years later.
 He chose not to run for a board position in the 2016 elections, citing a lack of support.